Development of the nervous system in humans: Spatio-temporal modeling of brain development

 In early development (before birth and during the first few months), the brain undergoes more changes in size, shape and structure than at any other time in life.
 Improved understanding of cerebral development during this critical period is important for mapping normal growth, and for investigating mechanisms of injury associated with risk factors for maldevelopment such as premature birth.
 Hence, there is a need for dense coverage of this age range with a time-varying, age-dependent atlas.
 Such spatio-temporal atlases can accurately represent the dynamic changes occurring during early brain development, and can be used as a normative reference space.

+During the fetal period, in addition to biochemical mechanisms (gradients of appropriate morphogens) and the electrical activity of neurons (at appropriate stages of development), the geometric conditions of the environment in which the brain, spinal cord, and peripheral nervous system develop are crucial for the formation of the nervous system.
+An example would be cranial malformations (e.g., craniosynostosis), which can affect the development of the nervous system.

 Furthermore, large scale gene expression studies of different brain regions from early gestation to aging have been performed.
 This kind of data provides a unique insight into changes that happen in the brain during this long period.
 This approach showed that 86 per cent of the genes were expressed, and that 90 per cent of these were differentially regulated at the whole-transcript or exon level across brain regions and/or time.
 The majority of these spatio-temporal differences were detected before birth, with subsequent increases in similarity among regional transcriptomes.

 Interareal differences exhibit a temporal hourglass pattern, dividing human neocortical development into three major phases.
 During the first phase, in the first six months after conception, general architecture of brain regions is largely formed by a burst of genetic activity, which is distinct for specific regions of the neocortex.
 This rush is followed by a sort of intermission beginning in the third trimester of pregnancy.
 During this period, most genes that are active in specific brain regions are quieted — except for genes that spur connections between all neocortex regions.
 Then in late childhood and early adolescence, the genetic orchestra begins again and helps subtly shape neocortex regions that progressively perform more specialized tasks, a process that continues into adulthood.